By Tim Lambert

 The Tower of London in The Middle Ages

-The Tower of London is one of the most famous buildings in London (although it is actually a number of towers and other buildings).
+The Tower of London is one of the most famous buildings in London (although it is actually several towers and other buildings).
 It has stood guard over the city since Norman times.

 The first part of the Tower of London to be built was the White Tower.
 It was probably begun in 1078 and finished by 1100.
 The new tower was designed by a Norman bishop called Gundulf, who was a famous builder.
 White limestone was brought from Caen in ships to build the Tower and a local stone called Kentish ragstone was brought by barge along the Medway and the Thames.